ChitteshKumar/swarm_robotics_pheromones/README.md

 # swarm_robotics_pheromones
 <!--Final Year Project on swarm robot simulation based on Pheromone Algorithm.-->

 Hello!
 I'm Chittesh, a passionate Bachelor of Science student at the University of Manchester, focusing on Science and Engineering.
 My academic journey has fueled my interest in the fascinating world of robotics and algorithms.
+This project is licensed under the terms of the MIT license.

 ## About Me